PsychedelicShayna/jw/README.md

   -s, --stats
           Count the number of files, dirs, and other entries, and print at the end.
           This will decrease performance.
-Unnoticeable in most cases, but the more files you're traversing, the more it begins to add up.
+This will cause a significant slowdown and is primarily here for debugging or benchmarking.
+A more efficient method to do this will be implemented in the future.

   -h, --help
           Print help (see a summary with '-h')